Service de police de la Ville de Montréal: Criticism

-In 2008, Fredy Villanueva was shot by SPVM Officer Jean-Loup Lapointe leading to multiple protests and increased public discourse about racial profiling.
-The SPVM was criticized in the aftermath of the August 10, 2008 riots, which started due to the shooting death of 18-year-old Villanueva by an officer who alleged that the immigrant was attacking him and his partner while they were arresting immigrant's older brother.
-He argued that he was trying to save his partner and himself by firing his Walther P99 service gun on the 18-year-old.
+In 2008, Fredy Villanueva was shot by SPVM Officer Jean-Loup Lapointe, leading to multiple protests and increased public discourse about racial profiling.
+The SPVM was criticized in the aftermath of the August 10, 2008 riots, which started due to the shooting death of 18-year-old Villanueva by an officer who alleged that Villanueva attacked him and his partner while they were arresting his older brother.
+He argued that he was trying to defend both his partner and himself by firing his Walther P99 service gun at the 18-year-old.

 In 2011, Mario Hamel, a homeless man, was shot by Montreal police officers leading to criticism of SPVM training.

-In 2012, Farshad Mohammadi, was shot by SPVM officers resulting in a coroner’s report calling for increased training for officers regarding their treatment of those with mental illness as well as criticism of the police’s social profiling of homeless individuals.
+In 2012, Farshad Mohammadi was shot by SPVM officers, resulting in a coroner's report calling for increased training for officers regarding their treatment of those with mental illness as well as criticism of the police's social profiling of homeless individuals.

-In 2012, the SPVM also came under criticism regarding their handling of the 2012 Quebec student protests.
+In 2012, the SPVM came under criticism regarding their handling of the 2012 Quebec student protests.

-A former Montreal police officer, Stéfanie Trudeau, also known popularly and in the media as Officer 728, was given a 12-month suspended sentence and ordered to do 60 hours of community service for assaulting a man in October 2012.
+A former Montreal police officer, Stéfanie Trudeau, also known in the media as Officer 728, was given a 12-month suspended sentence and ordered to do 60 hours of community service for assaulting a man in October 2012.
 The officer was found guilty of assault in February 2016 for using excessive force.

-In 2014, Alain Magloire, a mentally ill and homeless individual, was killed during a police intervention leading to a Coroner’s inquest.
+In 2014, Alain Magloire, a mentally ill and homeless individual, was killed during a police intervention, leading to a coroner's inquest.

-In 2016, 46-year-old Bony Jean-Pierre, died following a police intervention in Montreal North leading to calls for change and a demonstration.
+In 2016, 46-year-old Bony Jean-Pierre died following a police intervention in Montreal North, leading to calls for change and a demonstration.

 In June 2016, the Quebec Minister of Public Security introduced an independent agency, the "Bureau des enquêtes indépendantes (BEI)", to be responsible for investigating "shootings, serious injuries and deaths stemming from police interventions".
 The selection of investigators was criticized for being composed of former members law enforcement.
 Eleven out of the eighteen members are former police officers, in addition to being "nearly 100 percent white and composed almost entirely of men".
 The structure of the agency itself was criticized for lacking independent powers, since the BEI "acts only at the request of the Minister of Public Security".

 In 2017, 58-year-old Pierre Coriolan died after being shot, tasered, and hit by police officers.
-A coroner’s inquest found that police lacked sufficient de-escalation training.
+A coroner's inquest found that police lacked sufficient de-escalation training.

 In 2018, 23-year-old Nicholas Gibbs was shot by a Montreal police officer resulting in protests.

-In 2019, a report commissioned by the city found that the SPVM are four to five times more likely to stop a racialized person than a white person.
+In 2019, a report commissioned by the city found that SPVM officers are four to five times more likely to stop a person of colour than a white person.

-In June 2020, the Defund the Police Coalition was formed in the aftermath of the police killings of George Floyd, Breonna Taylor, Chantal Moore, and Regis Korchinski-Paquet.
+In June 2020, the Defund the Police Coalition was formed during international protests in the aftermath of the police murder of George Floyd, the killings of Breonna Taylor and Chantal Moore, and the death of Regis Korchinski-Paquet.
 The Coalition consists of over 80 groups.
-One of the Coalition’s demands is to reduce the SPVM budget by at least 50%.
+One of the Coalition's demands is to reduce the SPVM budget by at least 50%.